-On a daily basis, lactose intolerance can cause numerous inconveniences: stomach aches, bloating and diarrhoea.
-There are nearly 5 million people in France who suffer from these symptoms as soon as they consume milk products.
+On a day-to-day basis, thelactose intolerance can cause a great deal of inconvenience These include stomach aches, bloating and diarrhoea.
+There are almost 5 million people in France who suffer from this type of symptom as soon as they consume milk products.

 However, the link between symptoms and lactose consumption is not always clear.
-This is why the lactose intolerance test can help you to better understand and remedy these problems.
+That's why the lactose intolerance test can help you to better understand and deal with these problems.

 What is lactose intolerance?

-Lactose intolerance therefore corresponds to an insufficient production of lactase by the body.
+Lactose intolerance therefore corresponds to insufficient production of lactase by the body..
 In the absence of this enzyme, lactose ferments in the digestive tract and causes digestive disorders.

 A lactose intolerance test can be carried out to confirm the cause of the symptoms and to adjust the diet accordingly.

 What are the different tests for lactose intolerance?

 There are several types of lactose intolerance tests, some of which are more accurate than others and may be prescribed by your doctor.

 To begin with, you can carry out the temporary dairy avoidance test.
 This is the simplest and most revealing test.
 For three days, you should ban all products containing lactose from your diet (read all labels carefully) and note any improvements you notice in your digestion.
 After these three days, return to your usual diet and note whether the symptoms return.
 If they do, lactose intolerance is very likely.

 It is also possible to carry out a lactase supplementation test..
 To do this, take a lactase capsule then a lactose-containing food and watch out for the appearance of digestive problems.
 If your usual symptoms disappear thanks to lactase supplementation, you are indeed lactose intolerant.
 To continue eating foods containing lactose, turn to to Lactolérance capsules to compensate for your lack of lactase.
 Don't hesitate to talk to your doctor.